 During the winter, the path to the waterfall is decorated for the Triberg Christmas Magic only made more magical by the blanket of fresh white fluffy snow!
 My little buddy Rudi decided to join us on our trip to the waterfall where he felt quite at home!
 But for me, I needed to be pinched to make sure I wasn’t dreaming!

-Winter Prices: Between December 25 – 30th, the waterfall is only accessible as part of the “Triberger Weihnachtszauber“ special which was voted the #1 BEST Christmas Market in 2016!
+Winter Prices: If you’re wondering how to visit the Triberg Waterfalls in winter, then you need to know that between December 25 – 30th, the waterfall is only accessible as part of the “Triberger Weihnachtszauber“ special which was voted the #1 BEST Christmas Market in 2016!
 During this time, you can enjoy the Christmas light experience with over 1 million lights!
 However, you can chose to purchase tickets for just entry to the falls for 3,50 € per adult or 8,50 € for a family ticket.

 The House of 1000 Clocks

 Opened in 1984 in the heart of Triberg by a family who has generations of clock making in their blood stretching back to 1881, you can now peruse a variety of Cuckoo clocks at the House of 1000 Clocks.
 You can’t help but drool over each and every clock and wishing to take them home, unless you’ve had nightmares of endless clocks ticking and cuckooing all day long.
 I spent countless minutes admiring the goods, deliberating if I wanted to buy a new one since mine was broken by a roommate in college.

 Directly next to the entrance of the waterfalls is a quaint little store where you can find all locally produced goods like the famous and delicious Schwarzwaldschinken (ham), sausages, Kirschwasser (which goes in the Black Forest Cherry Cake) and even beer jelly!